Connect with others who understand.

 • Ublituximab-xiiy (Briumvi) — Administered once every 24 weeks

-• Mitoxantrone (Novantrone) — Given once every three months
+• Mitoxantrone — Given once every three months

-Numerous savings programs are available to offset some of the costs associated with these drugs and the associated administration.
-Copay relief programs’ requirements and limitations differ, depending on which state you live in.
+Many programs can help lower the cost of these medications and their administration fees.
+Eligibility and rules for copay assistance vary based on where you live.
 You may want to ask a nurse or social worker at your neurologist’s office to help determine which program may be best for you.

 “Got my meds, and a discount program is helping to cover the $2,500 copay,” one MyMSTeam member reported.

-Ask your doctor or pharmacist about copay assistance programs and other forms of financial support that may be available for the drugs you need.
-They may be familiar with programs that offer support for MS drug expenses.
+Ask your doctor or pharmacist about copay assistance programs for MS drugs with copays and other forms of financial support for your MS treatment plan.
+They may be aware of programs to help with MS drug costs, such as Lemtrada copay assistance or help with Tysabri infusion costs.

 Several nonprofit organizations have copay assistance foundations that provide support to people with MS. You can refer to the following organizations, among others, for more information on the status of their programs, eligibility criteria, and application process: